RafasGit/StreamIt/README.md

 ## Contributors

-For any questions or inquiries, please reach out to the development team at [letslearn](mailto:joshraphael424@gmail.com)
+For any questions or inquiries, please reach out to the development team at [streamit](mailto:joshraphael424@gmail.com)

    - GitHub: [@github](https://github.com/RafasGit)
    - Twitter: [@twitter](https://x.com/rafa_codes22)
    - LinkedIn: [LinkedIn](https://www.linkedin.com/in/joshua-ng-ang-a-13158120a)

- Enjoy using letslearn!
+ Enjoy using streamit!